dqops/dqo/docs/data-sources/avro.md

 Fill in the data you will be asked for.

-Select the **duckdb** provider, which provides support for the JSON file format.
+Select the **duckdb** provider, which provides support for the Avro file format.

 !!! info "Windows file system"